Vitomil Zupan: Life

 Zupan was born in Ljubljana, then part of Austria-Hungary.
 His mother was a teacher and his father, a soldier, was killed in the First World War.
 At age 18, Zupan played Russian roulette and shot a friend in the head, killing him.
 As a result, he was prohibited from graduating from secondary school in Yugoslavia.
 After leaving the country, he traveled for years—earning money as a sailor, ship's stoker, house painter in France, ski instructor, and professional boxer—across the Mediterranean, the Middle East, and North Africa, all before the outbreak of World War II.
 Upon returning home, he enrolled in the University of Ljubljana's Faculty of Engineering, which he did not graduate from, and read medical textbooks in an attempt to better understand his emotional condition.

-After the Axis invasion of Yugoslavia in April 1941, as member of the Sokol athletic movement he joined the Liberation Front and participated in its underground activities in the annexed Province of Ljubljana until the authorities sent him to the Gonars concentration camp in 1942.
+After the Axis invasion of Yugoslavia in April 1941, as a member of the Sokol athletic movement he joined the Liberation Front and participated in its underground activities in the annexed Province of Ljubljana until the authorities sent him to the Gonars concentration camp in 1942.

 After the capitulation of Italy, in 1943 he joined the Slovene Partisans, first in combat units and soon after in the cultural unit, where he was assigned to write resistance propaganda theater plays.
 After World War II, until 1947, when he fully dedicated himself to writing, he served at Radio Ljubljana as the cultural program's chief editor.
 For his novel Rojstvo v nevihti (Birth in a Storm) he was awarded his first Prešeren Award the same year.
 He married Nikolaja Dolenc and they had two sons, Dim Zupan and Martel Zupan; however, after the Tito–Stalin split in 1948, he was accused of anti-government conspiracy, spying, antipatriotic activity, immoral acts, murder, and attempted rape, and was sentenced in a show trial to almost twenty years in prison.
 He was released in 1955 and his two sons lived without their father, similar to his own childhood.
 He graduated from the University of Ljubljana in 1958.

 He published his works for several years only under a pseudonym and was again able to publish under his name again from the 1960s onward.
-His best-known novel, Menuet za kitaro (A Minuet for Guitar), was adapted by the Serbian director Živojin Pavlović for his 1980 film See You in the Next War (Nasvidenje v naslednji vojni, Doviđenja u sledećem ratu) and Zupan received his second Prešeren Award—this time for lifetime achievement.
+His best-known novel, Menuet za kitaro (Minuet for Guitar), was adapted by the Serbian director Živojin Pavlović for his 1980 film See You in the Next War (Nasvidenje v naslednji vojni, Doviđenja u sledećem ratu) and Zupan received his second Prešeren Award—this time for lifetime achievement.

 Zupan died in Ljubljana in 1987 and is buried in the Žale cemetery.